2026 UFL season: Regular season

-The UFL will continue to follow its model of a ten-week regular season.
-How the scheduling will play out without conferences or divisions has yet to be determined, as the scheduling formula used by all of the eight-team spring leagues of the 21st century have all relied on two four-team divisions to ensure an even schedule of playing each division rival home and away and the other division teams once.
+The UFL continued to follow its model of a ten-week regular season in 2026, but moved from a two-conference structure of 4 teams each to a single-table standings format featuring all 8 teams.
+The scheduling formula used by all of the eight-team spring leagues of the 21st century have all relied on two four-team divisions to ensure an even schedule of playing each division rival home and away and the other division teams once; because Repole rejected this model, the final schedule, other than there being five home and away games for each team, has no clear regularity in which opponents play how many times.

 In a late August 2025 interview, Repole indicated that the season would likely run from the weekend of "March 1 through the end of June."
 This would have been four weeks earlier than previous years and closer to the XFL's post-Super Bowl window.
-Repole reversed this and stated that the season would again start on the last Friday in March as the previous two seasons had (March 27 in 2026), but that a move to the post-Super Bowl window was being considered for 2027.
+Repole reversed this and stated that the season would again start on the last Friday in March as the previous two seasons had (which, for 2026, lands on March 27), but that a move to the post-Super Bowl window was being considered for 2027.

 Postseason

-The top four teams in the UFL standings will be seeded in order of record in the league semifinals, with the winners advancing to the 2026 UFL Championship Game.
+The top four teams in the UFL standings were seeded in order of record in the league semifinals (1st place team playing 4th place, 2nd versus 3rd), with the winners advancing to the 2026 United Bowl, the league's championship game.
+Due to schedule conflicts at Inter&Co Stadium, and with other stadiums in the immediate Orlando area also unavailable, the Orlando Storm were forced to find another venue to host their home game; after it was initially announced that the game would be held at a neutral site (in Columbus), the Storm announced on June 1 that Daytona Municipal Stadium had agreed to host the Storm's playoff game.